- Upper division history seminar

 - 20% Participation, Preparation, and Discussion Question(s)

-- Preparation and Discussion Questions: Students are expected to attend all class meetings, having read that day’s reading assignment.
+- Discussion Questions: You are expected to attend all class meetings, having read that day’s reading assignment.
 You will post one discussion question based on the week’s primary and secondary source readings on Canvas by midnight the night before class starts for every class session.
-This question should not be a simple yes/no or fact-based question.
-Instead, it should foster high level thinking and analysis.
-In other words, we should be able to talk about it for at least a few minutes.
-No question should be repeated, so students must read the discussion entries of their classmates to ensure their question is original and will foster additional discussion.

-- 25% Reading Grids (8)- Students will complete eight (8) reading grids on secondary source readings (meaning articles written by historians).
-The grids are posted on Canvas.
-All assigned secondary sources require a reading grid.
-You may resubmit one grid to replace your lowest score.
+- 20% Reading Grids (5)- You will choose five (5) secondary source readings (meaning articles written by historians) to complete reading grids on.
+There are many opportunities to complete these grids (almost every week).
+It is your responsibility to make sure you complete five throughout the semester.
+You may complete an additional grid to replace your lowest grade.
 Grids must be submitted via Canvas by 4:00PM the day for which the reading is assigned.
 No late grids.
 Grids are not for primary sources.